COVID-19 Training Tools

 - Recipient Rights provided by the Detroit Wayne Mental Health Authority

-In addition to the trainings we provide, the Virtual Center for Excellence website VCE Online offers a variety of trainings for direct support staff, peers and family members in addition to mental health professionals and administrative staff.
+In addition to the trainings we provide, Detroit Wayne Connect offers a variety of trainings for direct support staff, peers and family members in addition to mental health professionals and administrative staff.

 Community Living Services strongly believes in listening to the people it serves.
 As part of the Agency’s efforts toward system improvements, it partners with its Peer Leaders.
 A Peer Leadership group meets regularly and provides suggestions on system improvement, advocacy and Peer to Peer supports.
 The Peer Leadership group educates itself on system transformation and has been instrumental in increasing peer representation on various community organizations and mental health committees, both locally and at the state level.
 Peers have been trained in the Principles of Self-determination, Housing Advocacy, Fire and Home Safety, Peer to Peer Supports, Community Participation and the Budgeting process.
 If you would like to attend the next Peer Leadership meeting, please call 734-467-7600 ext.
 7493.